 The A Level History course unveils a fascinating treasure trove of characters, ideas and events.
-This online history course takes you through 300 years of European history, looking at the rise and fall of empires, and the rivalries, alliances and popular movements that shaped the Europe we know today.
+It'll take you through 300 years of European history, looking at the rise and fall of empires and the rivalries, alliances and popular movements that shaped the Europe we know today.

-In this A Level History course you will look into the past to learn about the people and events which made Europe what it is today.
-You'll start with British parliamentary democracy, and examine the conditions in 18th Century Britain and the need for reform.
-Then, you'll look at the changes in the balance of power in Europe, the emergence of mighty empires and their eventual downfall, and the origin of the First World War.
+You'll start with British parliamentary democracy, examining the conditions in 18th Century Britain and the need for reform.
+Then, you'll look at changes in the balance of power in Europe, the emergence of mighty empires and their eventual downfall, and the origin of the First World War.

 This A Level History syllabus is structured into five individual themes:

-The study options in Route D are linked by the theme of challenges to the authority of the state, which was manifested in different ways such as protests and the growth of nationalist sentiment.
+The units are linked by the theme of challenges to the authority of the state, which manifested in different ways such as protests and the growth of nationalist sentiment.
 This period was one in which ordinary people, often with strong leadership, were instrumental in changing the nature of government in their respective countries.
-It was also a time of major political developments, when state authority in Britain and Germany was changed dramatically.
+It was also a time of major political developments, during which state authority in Britain and Germany changed dramatically.

 Studying two different countries will allow you to develop a greater appreciation of the nature of power and authority in the given period, and to understand the similarities and contrasts between them.

 Theme 1: The growth of parliamentary democracy, c1785 - c1870